Slinger Speedway: Slinger Nationals

 The track's biggest race of the year is the Slinger Nationals.
 The 200 lap super late model stock car race occurs in the middle of summer.
 The winner wins the Larry Detjens Memorial Trophy, which was named for the 1980 winner who died in a racing incident at another Wisconsin track later in the season.
+The 2025 Slinger Nationals will be the 46th running of this event.

 The event is usually held on a Tuesday night in order for the nationally and regionally known drivers to participate in the Nationals.
 NASCAR stars frequently come to the circuit for a one time drive in a local car owner's car in the signature race.
 Non-local NASCAR drivers frequently race in the event.
 The 1987 event featured Davey Allison, his father Bobby Allison, Dale Earnhardt, Alan Kulwicki, Mark Martin, Ted Musgrave, and Butch Miller.
 Kenseth was already a Cup regular when he won his second Nationals in 2002.
 Three Roush Racing drivers, one from each of the three national series, raced in 2006.
 The 2007 event had ten drivers with experience in at least one of the three major NASCAR series: Matt Kenseth, Kyle Busch, Erik Darnell, Dick Trickle, Rich Bickle, Scott Wimmer, Chris Wimmer, Lowell Bennett, Kelly Bires, and Brad Mueller.
 Other notable drivers who have raced in the Slinger Nationals include Neil Bonnett, Harry Gant, Ernie Irvan, Dale Jarrett, Sterling Marlin, Kyle Petty, Rusty Wallace, Ken Schrader and Michael Waltrip.
 In 2021, by virtue of his win in the Nationals on Tuesday, Luke Fenhaus was granted an automatic invitation to compete in the SRX series race that Saturday as the series' "Local Ringer".